Charles George Gordon: The siege of Khartoum

 The siege of Khartoum by the Mahdist forces, commanded by the Mahdi himself, started on 18 March 1884.
-Initially, the siege of Khartoum was more in nature a blockade rather than a true siege as the Mahdi's forces lacked the strength to wage a proper siege, for example, only cutting the telegraphy lines in April 1884.
+Initially, the siege was more in nature a blockade rather than a true siege, as the Mahdi's forces lacked the strength to wage a proper siege, for example, cutting the telegraphy lines only in April 1884.
 The British government had decided to abandon the Sudan, but it was clear that Gordon had other plans, and the public increasingly called for a relief expedition.
 Gordon's last telegrams were clearly meant for the British public, with one message addressed to Baring reading: "You state your intention of not sending any relief force up here to Berber ...
 I shall hold on here as long as I can, and if I can suppress the rebellion, I shall do so.
 If I cannot, I shall retire to the Equator and leave you with the indelible disgrace of abandoning the garrisons".

 Gladstone was opposed to hanging onto the Sudan, saying in a speech in the House of Commons that sending a relief force to Khartoum would be "a war of conquest against a people struggling to be free.
 Yes, these are people struggling to be free and rightly struggling to be free".
 Khartoum was surrounded by the Ansar in March 1884, but was not cut off from the outside world for a considerable time afterward.
 Gordon's armoured steamers continued to sail in and out of Khartoum with little difficulty for the first six months of the siege, and it was not until September 1884 that the armoured steamers first had trouble reaching the city.

 Gordon had a low opinion of his enemy, writing that the Ansar besieging him were "some 500 determined men and some 2,000 rag-tag Arabs".
 Nutting wrote that Gordon "could have withdrawn at almost any moment between March and May" if only he had been willing.
 American historian James Perry wrote: "But instead of following instructions, he stayed put, longing for martyrdom.
 It wasn't exactly fair to the Egyptian garrisons he had been sent to evacuate; they had no death wish".
 On 25 July 1884, the Cabinet, over the objections of the Prime Minister, voted to send a relief expedition to Khartoum.
 On 5 August 1884, the House of Commons voted to send the relief force with a budget of £300,000.